 Bao London is a Soho highlight, launched in April 2015 from the humble beginnings of a six seat hut in Netil Market of Hackney.
 Brothers Wai-Ting Chung and Shing Tat Chung along with his girlfriend Er Chen Chang are the fabulous trio responsible for the hustle.
 The siblings grew up in Nottingham, whilst Er who, still in her mid 20’s arrived at the tender age of 14 from Taiwan to study design.
-Inspired by their travels around Taiwan and growing up in Cantonese restaurant, they became renowned in the street food scene for delivering delectable gua bao.
-For those who aren’t in the know, they are steamed buns filled melt-in-your-mouth ingredients which are simply addictive.
+Inspired by their travels around Taiwan and growing up in a Cantonese restaurant, they became renowned in the street food scene for delivering delectable gua bao.
+For those who aren’t in the know, they are steamed buns filled melt-in-your-mouth ingredients which can be highly addictive.
 Before their 30 seater Soho eatery they made a big splash at one-off events such as Street Feast as well as KERB.
 Now, they gain further recognition with their permanent residency which is backed by the Sethi family for an undisclosed figure.
-It turns out Karam Sethi of Trishna, Gymkhana and most recently Hoppers in Soho is a big fan of the young trio’s cooking, visiting their Netil Market hut countless times before investing.
+It turns out Karam Sethi of Trishna, Gymkhana and most recently Hoppers in Soho is a big fan of the young trio’s cooking, visiting their Netil Market hut countless times before investing in them.
 Karam is no small fry either with 3 other restaurants in his portfolio including Kitchen Table/Bubbledogs and Lyles of Shoreditch.

 We arrive at 11.30am during one Saturday morning in October, and the queues were already pavement spilling opposite the restaurant for the 12pm lunch rush.
 We were seated shortly after opening as we managed to join the tail end of the first 30 diners.

 The inside is a simple affair, like if we’re eating at an Ikea showroom, and the service is brisk, with the dizzying buzz of wait staff collecting plates from the cubby hole of the kitchen.
 We faced the side wall and you will feel the presence of our waitresses – I got bumped in the back every time she walked past, which is quite unnerving when you’re trying to wolf down some bao!